influitive/style-guides/style/javascript.md

 This rule may change once all our supported browsers support ES6 natively.

-#### Do not use `Set` or `Map`

-The polyfills for these, though not huge, are large enough it's not worth the (small) benefit of using these classes for hashtables instead of just using `object`.

-This rule may change if strong enough support for these types is evinced.

 #### Use `let` and `const` for new files; do not use `var`